Zookal/zookal-magento-rest-api/README.md

 ## Setup

-Create a file `config/magento_rest_api.rb` with the following content:
+Create a file `config/initializers/magento_rest_api.rb` with the following content and restart Rails after saving the file:

     MagentoRestApi.configure do |config|
       config.consumer_key = "123dsfdsafQ231"                                                             # from Magento Admin panel